 Sometimes, there is no explanation.
 It just happens.
 And the fact that Once Upon A Time emphasizes the importance of “better later than never” is incredibly admirable to us.

 Sisters are an irreplaceable gift.
-(One of us has two and the other considers herself the fourth one ;)) Rebecca Mader and Lana Parrilla have never been stronger scene partners as they were in “Sisters” and now we’re praying for more scenes between the two.
+Rebecca Mader and Lana Parrilla have never been stronger scene partners than they were in “Sisters” and now we’re praying for more scenes between the two.
 Mader made sure the audience didn’t miss a single beat as she projected such innate vulnerability, genuine shock, and iridescent happiness.
 And the single tear falling from Parrilla’s eyes broke us — you could feel the love for Zelena rushing back to her.
-Regina’s protective of those she loves and often times, she’s harsh, and you could see it all make sense now.
+Regina’s protective of those she loves and oftentimes, she’s harsh, and you could see it all make sense now.
 She could never kill Zelena because despite their differences, as sisters, the two somehow always cared for one another.
 And that compassion though very small at some point has stopped them from permanently harming one another.

 Love is everything — whether it’s platonic or romantic, it’s the strongest force in the entire universe.
 It is what inspired Killian to change his ways for Emma, and she didn’t have to try, she merely gave him the option to choose to be a part of something.
 And it was great to see Regina choose love for Zelena because sometimes, all a person needs to chase something is someone believing in them.
 Snow was there to help Regina follow her heart to Robin, and it was incredibly lovely to see Regina believe in the fact that her sister can inspire Hades.
 After all, love is what inspired Regina to become better for Robin.
 And Henry in similar ways inspired Regina, too.